Changeling (Marvel Comics character)

-Changeling is a fictional character appearing in American comic books published by Marvel Comics.
+Changeling (Kevin Sidney) is a fictional character appearing in American comic books published by Marvel Comics.
 Created by writer Roy Thomas and artist Werner Roth, the character first appeared in The X-Men #35 (Aug.
 1967).

-Changeling is a mutant shapeshifter and was a short-lived adversary for the X-Men who subsequently joined Professor X and died shortly after, making him the first member of the X-Men to die in action.
-The character was adapted as Morph in the 1990s for X-Men: The Animated Series.
-An alternate reality version of the character under the codename Morph reappeared in the comics as part of the Exiles in 2001.
+Changeling is a mutant shapeshifter and was a short-lived adversary for the X-Men who impersonated Professor X and died shortly after, making him the first member of the X-Men to die in action.

+A character loosely inspired by Changeling named Morph was featured in the animated series X-Men: The Animated Series and X-Men '97, who was then adapted to the 2001 series Exiles as an alternate-universe version of Changeling.
+The original Changeling was resurrected in the 2025 series Astonishing X-Men, now resembling Morph's appearance in X-Men '97.

 Publication history

-The first run of appearances occurred in 1967–1968 when he appeared in The X-Men #37–42 as Changeling.
+Changeling was introduced in The X-Men #37–42, part of the Factor Three storyline.
 Although dying at the end of this run, he was thought to have been seen as a ghost in Excalibur: The Possession (1991) and returned as a zombie in The Sensational She-Hulk #34–35 (1991–1992).

-The character was later reintroduced as an easygoing comic-relief character for X-Men: The Animated Series.
+The character was later the basis for an easygoing comic-relief character in X-Men: The Animated Series named Morph.
 According to showrunner Eric Lewald's behind-the-scenes book, Previously on X-Men: The Making of an Animated Series, the creators (including writer Mark Edward Edens) had intended for Thunderbird to be the series' early sacrifice, but they became uncomfortable with the idea of killing off a Native American character.
-Scanning the X-books for a substitute, the character Changeling was found and repurposed for the series.
+After the creators searched the comics for a substitute, they found Changeling, who was repurposed for the series.
 Changeling's codename was changed to Morph because DC Comics owned the trademark to "Changeling" when the series debuted.

 Morph's first comic book appearance was 1992's X-Men Adventures #1, which adapted the "Night of the Sentinels" TV pilot.
 Then in 1995, inspired by the character in the animated series, a new Morph was featured in the "Age of Apocalypse" crossover event, debuting in the one-shot comic X-Men Alpha.
 The character underwent a drastic change in appearance for this event, appearing white-skinned and hairless.
 Then in 2001, Marvel introduced an alternate-reality version of this Morph, from Earth-1081.
 He first appeared in Exiles #1.

+The original Changeling was resurrected in the series Astonishing X-Men (2025), where he assumes the name and blank white appearance of Morph.